anupambhatnagar/GPUPuzzlers/tensor_cores/tensor-cores-answer.md

       </a>
     </p>

-    - The machine balance is computed as the ratio of flops to memory bandwidth.
-In the roofline diagram the machine balance (i.e. the cusp in the roofline).
-For $n=512$,
+    - The machine balance is computed as the ratio of flops to memory bandwidth at the cusp in the roofline.
+The table below shows the machine balance for different numeric formats and $n=512$.

     | Numeric format | Word size | Machine balance | Arithmetic intensity (2n/3w)|
     | --- | --- | --- | --- |